Latour-de-Carol

 Latour-de-Carol ([latuʁ də kaʁɔl]; La Tor de Querol) is a commune in the Pyrénées-Orientales department in southern France.

 Geography

 Localization

 Latour-de-Carol is located in the canton of Les Pyrénées catalanes and in the arrondissement of Prades.

 Transport

-The village's main claim to fame is as the site of the international railway station, Gare de Latour-de-Carol-Enveitg (La Tor de Querol-Enveig).
+The village is the site of the international railway station Gare de Latour-de-Carol-Enveitg (La Tor de Querol-Enveig).
 This station is the terminus of three lines, each with different gauges: